Kentucky vs Kansas State Players to Watch - Second Round

 Kentucky's Last Game

-In its most recent game, Kentucky defeated Providence on Friday, 61-53.
-Its top scorer was Antonio Reeves with 22 points.
+In its previous game, Kentucky defeated Providence on Friday, 61-53.
+Antonio Reeves scored a team-high 22 points (and contributed zero assists and three rebounds).

 |Name